 Here’s how to find out exactly what your customers want:

-- Incentivize Store Managers – the cheapest, easiest way to get to know your audience is by having store managers and employers talk to them in person.
+The cheapest, easiest way to get to know your audience is by having store managers and employers talk to them in person.
 Create an in-store system so that personalized conversations can easily be converted into data.
 Train managers how to obtain relevant information without making the customer feel like they’re being “grilled.”Have them document their findings and specify key demographic information after each and every conversation.

-- Work with Focus Groups – the next level up involves conducting market research with focus groups.
+The next level up involves conducting market research with focus groups.
 It is essential to engage a marketing firm to do this kind of work.
 A focus group will reveal key information about the wants, needs, desires, and purchasing habits of both customers and non-customers.
 Once you know what your customers think of each individual store and product, you can make strategic marketing changes that cater to actual customer needs.

-- Create Online Surveys – reach a wider customer base using an online marketing firm, or by creating and emailing surveys to your customers.
+Reach a wider customer base using an online marketing firm, or by creating and emailing surveys to your customers.
 Be sure to provide tempting incentives or gifts for completing the survey – ideally a coupon or other gift that will encourage your customers to come into your store.
 Ask questions about their next purchase, the product group they’re most likely to buy from, and their preferences as to product style.

 Armed with this invaluable information, you’ll be able to create the perfect marketing recipe based on what your customers really want.
 Instead of unreliable intuition-based marketing that can slow you down, you’ll use hard data to develop a fresh, flavorful approach to each individual customer segment.